Transitive Lie algebroids and \textbf{Q}-manifolds: Introduction

 The impossibility of integrating arbitrary transitive Lie algebroids to Lie group\-oids, which was pointed out in \cite{AM85}, is encoded in the occurrence of certain quotients of Lie groups by \emph{countable} normal subgroups that may not be discrete, hence their corresponding quotient groups are not Lie groups in general.
-(See also \cite{Me21}.)
-We show in the present paper that the above countability property allows one to integrate the transitive Lie algebroids to transitive groupoids that are endowed with \Q-manifold structures which are compatible with the groupoid structures, so we call them \Q-groupoids (Corollary~\ref{integration}).
+(See also \cite{Me21}.
+Integrability of the related algebraic structures of Leibniz or Courant algebroids was studied in \cite{LW16} and \cite{LW20}.)
+We show in the present paper that the above countability property allows one to integrate the transitive Lie algebroids over second countable, smooth manifolds to transitive groupoids that are endowed with \Q-manifold structures which are compatible with the groupoid structures, so we call them \Q-groupoids (Corollary~\ref{integration}).
 Our approach consists of two main steps: \begin{itemize} \item[Step 1.]
-The theory of principal bundles in the framework of \Q-manifolds is developed to the extent which allows us to show that every abstract Atiyah sequence is associated to a \Q-principal bundle (Theorem~\ref{AP_th}). \item[Step 2.]
-We show that the classical relation between smooth principal bundles and transitive Lie groupoids carries over to the setting of \Q-manifolds (Theorems \ref{GaugeQGroupoid} and \ref{isoloctricQgroupoid}). \end{itemize} While these steps are the same as in the classical framework of smooth manifolds, their realization in the setting of \Q-manifolds involves quite a few additional difficulties due to the lack of injectivity of \Q-charts and other specific aspects.
+The theory of principal bundles in the framework of \Q-manifolds is developed sufficiently to allow us to show that every abstract Atiyah sequence over a second countable, smooth manifold arises from a principal \Q-bundle (Theorem~\ref{AP_th}). \item[Step 2.]
+We show that the classical relation between smooth principal bundles and transitive Lie groupoids carries over to the setting of \Q-manifolds (Theorems \ref{GaugeQGroupoid} and \ref{isoloctricQgroupoid}). \end{itemize} While these steps are the same as in the classical framework of smooth manifolds, their realization in the framework of \Q-manifolds involves quite a few additional difficulties due to the lack of injectivity of \Q-charts and other specific aspects.
 See for instance the proof of Theorem~\ref{isoloctricQgroupoid}, or the discussion of the Lie functor prior to Proposition~\ref{Liefunctor_prop}, which must deal with the fact that, for a \Q-groupoid $\Gc\tto M$, the unit map $\1_M\colon M\to\Gc$ may not be an embedding even in the special case when the groupoid $\Gc$ is a group.
 The tools for addressing these specific issues are developed in Appendices \ref{AppA} and \ref{AppB}.